 one Serrano pepper, thinly sliced

-Preheat a wok over high heat and gently pour the seasoned oil.
-Once the oil is heated, place one pork loin chop at a time into the wok.
-Fry for two minutes on each side.
+Heat a wok over high heat.
+Add the seasoned oil with the aromatics and allow it to heat until fragrant.
+Remove the sliced garlic to prevent burning.
+When the oil is hot, carefully place one pork chop at a time into the wok.
+Fry for two minutes on each side, until lightly golden, then transfer to the oven.

 Comments